AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 Rider shrugged, "We eat a lot of chicken while we are here in New York.
 I think the only time we get pasta is when we come here."

-"That has to get boring," Kyle said as the waitress came by and set down a basket of bread with garlic flavored oil with other herbs and an antipasto dish that I loved.
+"That has to get boring" Kyle said as the waitress came by and set down a basket of bread with garlic flavored oil with other herbs and an antipasto dish that I loved.

 She smiled at me, "The chef asks if there are any new allergies."